Timestamping FAQs - Industry standards and technology

 DigiStamp puts its energy into ensuring reliable performance in its trusted sites, updating the technology and systems as required.
 DigiStamp keeps pace with the ever-increasing computing advances that threaten cryptographic solutions.
 DigiStamp's services put the burden on DigiStamp to maintain the technological edge in the complex field of cryptography.
 Why should you?
 Our volume pricing makes the DigiStamp service the better value.

-DigiStamp returns the timestamp to the requester without maintaining a local copy.
 DigiStamp recommends you store the timestamp next to the original file (or an archive copy) since both must be maintained to protect your transaction.
-The advantage is that you have an independent copy of your proof.
-The timestamp returned is less than 700 bytes.
+The timestamp returned is less than 3000 bytes and includes all the data needed to verify it using standard methods.
 If your application requires DigiStamp retain your timestamps, please contact DigiStamp with your requirements.

 To effectively (and legally) do this without a middle-man (VAN), the integrity of the transaction must be irrefutable from sender to receipt endpoints.
 There are several means to do this, with the most popular being public-key infrastructure (PKI) services.
 PKI primarily addresses privacy and sender's identity.
 An equally important element of the transaction is to irrefutably prove that a specific transaction occurred at a point-in-time.